fbpixelTongue Tie: Do You or Your Child Need a Frenectomy? | Thomson Medical

 Frenectomy surgical procedure

-Evaluation by a dentist, paediatrician, or specialist determines you or your child’s need for a frenectomy, followed by a discussion of medical history & symptoms.
+During the consultation, a dentist, paediatrician, or specialist determines your child’s need for a frenectomy, followed by a discussion of medical history and symptoms.

 Local anaesthesia is typically used to numb the area, especially in older children and adults, though for infants, topical anaesthetics may be sufficient.

-Laser frenectomy utilises a laser to cut and cauterise the tissue, which can reduce bleeding and speed up healing.
+• A laser is used to cut and cauterise the tissue, which can reduce bleeding and speed up healing.

-Electrosurgery uses an electric current to cut tissue & control bleeding.
+• This method uses an electric current to cut tissue and control bleeding.

 Post-care may include prescribed pain relievers, oral hygiene guidance, surgical site care and gentle stretching exercises to prevent the frenulum from reattaching too tightly during healing.